Muhammad bin Khalifa Al Khalifa

 Muhammad bin Khalifa Al Khalifa (محمد بن خليفة بن سلمان آل خليفة; died 1890) was the ruler of Bahrain between 1843 and 1868.
-He was the sixth monarch of the Al Khalifa dynasty.
+He was the sixth monarch of the Khalifa dynasty.

 Early life and struggle

 Muhammad was the grandson of Salman bin Ahmed, co-ruler of Bahrain, and had four brothers, Ali, Duaij, Salman and Rashid.
-Muhammad served as the governor of Manama.
-When his father, Khalifa bin Salman, died in 1834 he succeeded him as the co-ruler, but with diminished power.
+He served as the governor of Manama during the reign of his father, Khalifa bin Salman.
+Muhammad succeeded his father as the co-ruler when he died in 1834, but with diminished power.
 In 1842 Muhammad challenged the reign of his grand uncle Abdullah bin Ahmad Al Khalifa and declared himself as the ruler of Bahrain and Qatar.
-However, soon Muhammad was defeated in the battle of al Nasfah against Abdullah bin Ahmad Al Khalifa and took refuge in the Emirate of Najd under the protection of Saudi ruler Abdullah bin Thunayan.
+However, Muhammad was defeated in the battle of Al Nasfah against Abdullah bin Ahmad Al Khalifa and took refuge in the Emirate of Najd under the protection of Saudi ruler Abdullah bin Thunayan.

+Reign

+Early reign

+In early 1843 Muhammad returned to Qatar and then to Bahrain, and in April 1843 he defeated Abdullah bin Ahmad Al Khalifa becoming the ruler.
+Among his first steps taken as ruler was to appoint his brother, Ali bin Khalifa, as chief of Al Bidda, Qatar that year, thereby delegating all mainland affairs and solidifying Qatar's status as a Bahraini suzerainty.